 Even the most reliable borrowers sometimes fail to meet every payment on its due date, and it is possible that there is good reason for the failure, such as a reduction of earnings or illness in the family.

-If you find that you will be unable to make your payment when it is due, by all means let your lender know and try to work out a satisfactory plan to make up the payments missed.
+If you find that you will be unable to make your payment when it is due, by all means let your mortgage company (servicer) know and try to work out a satisfactory plan to make up the payments missed.

-The lender's friendly advice may be most helpful when you are in a tight spot.
-Try to call the lender before it is necessary that the lender write to you, but never fail to answer notices or letters you may receive.
+The servicer's friendly advice may be most helpful when you are in a tight spot.
+Try to call the servicer before it is necessary that the servicer write to you, but never fail to answer notices or letters you may receive.

 In emergencies, the first impulse sometimes is to borrow money in order to keep the mortgage payments current.
 However, any new loan must be paid off in a short time through burdensome installments, and the extra strain often leads to more serious financial trouble.